ryanstout/stoutlang/docs/overview.md

 - **Free Maintainability!** 🛠️ - The effect type system gives you most of the code guarantees that might draw you to a pure functional programming language, but the code is much simpler and easier to understand.

 - **Free Portability!** 🌍 - StoutLang can generate fast code for any hardware platform supported by the LLVM or WebAssembly.
 It has first-class WebAssembly support. (meaning it can run in the browser, on edge, in a WebAssembly sandbox instead of needing a container, etc...)
-Cross compilation is as easy as specifying --target=, everything is statically linked, your binary just runs on any hardware, no dependency installs needed.

 - **Free (ok, just easy?)
-Deployment!** 📦 - All code is statically linked, meaning you can easily produce binaries for any platform with a single command.
-Those binaries run out of the box without installing any dependencies.
+Deployment!** 📦 - All code is statically linked, meaning you can easily produce binaries for any platform with a single command. (cross compilation) Those binaries run out of the box without installing any dependencies.

 - **Free Parallelism!** ⚡ - StoutLang can automatically parallelize code and run it in a deterministic way.
 (Free multi-core!)